 From there we crossed the gully and started the traverse up a grassy ramp then started to contour towards the next gully system.

 Note: I would try to resist the urge to descend from contouring too early, as you’ll have to go through loose scree vs slightly more pleasant meadows.

 Maybe it’s because it was a hot day, but this descent was worse than expected.
 It isn’t too difficult to find the starting platform again if you left bags, and there isn’t much additional elevation to gain to do so.

 Looking across from the top of the rappel towards the descent traverse.

 Finding the optimal line on the way down proved to be more difficult, as we ended up charging through thick sections of brush versus taking the time to find a path that may or may not have ended up being a dead end.

 The creek gets big enough to dip your feet in down low and makes for a nice reprieve before the last push out.

-Tip: Bring a water filter as there is a possible water refill here, or you can wait until further down the descent where the creek gets a little larger.
+Tip: Bring a water filter as there is a possible water refill up high near the traverse, or you can wait until further down the descent where the creek gets a little larger.